-Microsoft has finally figured out how to solve both problems.
+Microsoft has a solution to both problems.
 The Versions feature works like this:

-- 1. Every so often Excel saves a backup of your workbook (called a Version) for you.
+- Every so often Excel saves a backup of your workbook (called a Version) for you.
 The default time interval for these automatic backups is every 10 minutes (but you can change this to any interval).
 You'll see the Versions feature at work in the next lesson: Lesson 1-11: Use the Versions feature to recover an earlier version of a workbook. - 2.
 If you create a new workbook and then close it without saving, Excel will still keep the last automatic backup it made.
 Excel calls this a Draft version.
 Draft versions are automatically deleted after four days.
 The Draft feature is the subject of this lesson.